dmatveev/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

-There is no interest in using the most of computer vision pipelines to process just a single picture --- a big group of them are created to be launched with a videosource as an input.
+There is no interest in using the most of computer vision pipelines to process just a single picture --- a big group of them are created to be launched with a video source as an input.
 Therefore, it is essential for G-API as an interface for pipelines implementation to provide a possibility of a stream processing without any external instruments to be applied by user.
 So, that's why the G-API feature providing such a possibility is needed.

-## Videostream processing before OpenCV 4.2 release {#gapi_fb_str_before}
+## Video stream processing before OpenCV 4.2 release {#gapi_fb_str_before}

-A videostream used to be captured by `cv::VideoCapture` object:
+A video stream used to be captured by `cv::VideoCapture` object:

 @snippet cpp/tutorial_code/gapi/face_beautification/face_beautification.cpp bef_cap